JaKi07/bookingengine/Readme.md

 ## Techincal Implementation Details

-**1. A new model for blocking days is created in the models.py file**
+**1. A new model for blocking days is created in the `models.py` file**

-**2. A template (simple HTML) to receive inputs from the user - start date, end date and maximum price is created.**
+**2. A template (simple HTML) to receive inputs from the user - `start date`, `end date` and `maximum price` is created.**

-**3. The paths/routes are updated in the urls.py file and linked to the Django methods in views.py file** **4. views.py file holds the logic for displaying data and computing available accomodations according to the user inputs and the specification provided in the README file.**
+**3. The paths/routes are updated in the `urls.py` file and linked to the Django methods in `views.py` file** **4. `views.py` file holds the logic for displaying data and computing available accomodations according to the user inputs and the specification provided in the README file.**

-    - It consists of two methods: 'display_home' to take the input from the user, 'display_data' to calculate and output the JSON response according to the inputs from the user and the specifications provided.
+    - It consists of two methods: `display_home` to take the input from the user, `display_data` to calculate and output the JSON response according to the inputs from the user and the specifications provided.

 **5. Database file is updated and necessary migrations are also performed to test the specification.**

-**6. Necessary updations are done in settings.py file (it also includes a debug toolbar :)**
+**6. Necessary updations are done in `settings.py` file (it also includes a debug toolbar :)**

 ## Request example: